Cycle to Work scheme

 After joining the scheme, what happens if I leave my employment at the University?

 In these cases any outstanding payments are taken from net pay so do not attract the full Income Tax and National Insurance savings.
-A P11D will be issued at the end of the tax year (as explained in the step-by-step guides above

 Can I hire a bike from a shop in the Cyclescheme that isn't in Nottinghamshire?